Darshan2828/AtliQ_Mart/README.md

   - Wrost Performing products after promotions

 ### Insights
-- Madurai Stores has shown highest incremental revenue which is 158% higher than renvenue before promotions.
+- Madurai Stores has shown highest incremental revenue which is 158% higher than revenue before promotions.
-- Banglore and Chennai has 154% incremental revenue after promotions
+- Bangalore and Chennai has 154% incremental revenue after promotions
 - The Top performing stores by IR are Selling High quantity of Home Appliances products and Botttom performing Stores are not able to sell large quanttity of Home Appliances products.
 - BOGOF(Buy One Get One Free) is the top performing promotion type followed by 500 Chasback as the 2nd best performing Promotion type.
 - BOGOF in these three categories (Grocery & Staples, Home Appliances, Home Care) is the best balance between incremenatal sold units and maintaining healthy margins.